dotnet/dotnet-docker/samples/README.md

 ## Develop .NET Core Apps in a Container

-* [Develop .NET Core Applications](dotnetapp/dotnet-docker-dev-in-container.md) - This sample shows how to develop and test .NET Core applications with Docker without the need to install the .NET Core SDK.
+* [Develop .NET Core Applications](dotnetapp/dotnet-docker-dev-in-container.md) - This sample shows how to develop, build and test .NET Core applications with Docker without the need to install the .NET Core SDK.
 * [Develop ASP.NET Core Applications](aspnetapp/aspnet-docker-dev-in-container.md) - This sample shows how to develop and test ASP.NET Core applications with Docker without the need to install the .NET Core SDK.

 ## Push Images to a Container Registry